Russia: Putin’s party wins majority in parliamentary election | DW | 20.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russian President Vladimir Putin’s United Russia party has won the country’s parliamentary elections by a large margin amid fraud allegations.
+The pro-Putin United Russia party won the country’s parliamentary elections following a clampdown against Kremlin critics.
+Opposition figures have claimed election fraud.

 The Kremlin-loyal United Russia party has recorded an overwhelming victory in Russia's parliamentary elections.